-Some cheeses are high in fat, particularly cream cheese and hard cheeses such as Cheddar and parmesan.
+Some cheeses are high in fat - particularly cream cheese and hard cheeses such as cheddar and parmesan.
 But you may find that a smaller portion of a more strong-tasting cheese is more satisfying than a larger amount of softer cheese which may be lower in fat.

-These are oils which have come from vegetables but have been processed to make them hard, so that they are easier to use in food.
+Trans fats are oils which have come from vegetables but have been processed to make them hard, so that they are easier to use in food.
 They are often used in processed foods, and in commercially made cakes, biscuits and pastries.
 Food labels may call them partially hydrogenated oils.
 Trans fats are generally bad for you and there is no place for them in a healthy diet.

 These mainly come from vegetables, nuts and fruits.
 They are divided into:

 - Polyunsaturated fats, such as sunflower oil and corn oil.